-An introduction to important concepts needed for effective missions ministry.
-This includes biblical (Old and New Testament) and theological foundations of mission based on the concept of missio dei, an understanding of contextualization studying the interaction of the biblical message within a cultural context (including a range of applications from leadership to worship) and other current issues impacting missions ministry.
+Introduction to important concepts needed for effective missions ministry.
+This includes biblical (Old and New Testament) and theological foundations of missions based on the concept of missio dei, an understanding of contextualization studying the interaction of the biblical message within a cultural context (including a range of applications from leadership to worship) and other current issues impacting missions ministry.